ktaylor63/southeast/site/content/news/reward-doubled-for-information-in-the-wounding-of-a-bald-eagle-in-alabama-5-000-to-help-find-the-culprit.md

 ---
-title: Reward Doubled for Information in the Wounding of a Bald Eagle in Alabama - $5,000 to Help Find the Culprit
+title: 'Reward Doubled for Information in the Wounding of a Bald Eagle in Alabama - $5,000 to Help Find the Culprit'
-date: 2012-02-24
+date: '2012-02-24'
+hero:
+    name: bald-eagle-wounded-tuscaloosa.jpg
+    alt: 'Injured bald eagle with blue bandage on it''s right wing.'
+    caption: 'Wounded bald eagle in Alabama.
+Photo by Auburn Raptor Center.'
 tags:
- - Bald eagle
+    - 'Bald eagle'
- - Law Enforcement
+    - 'Law Enforcement'
     - Alabama
+updated: 'October 20th, 2016'
 ---

 Wildlife investigators are now offering a reward of $5,000 to help find out who shot a bald eagle in Tuscaloosa County, Ala.